Fuzzy Thurston

 Frederick Charles "Fuzzy" Thurston (December 29, 1933 – December 14, 2014) was an American professional football player who was an offensive guard for the Baltimore Colts and Green Bay Packers of the National Football League (NFL).
 He played college football at Valparaiso.

 Early life

 Born and raised in the small western Wisconsin town of Altoona, Thurston accepted a basketball scholarship to Valparaiso University in northwest Indiana, and didn't play collegiate football for the Crusaders until his junior season (1954).
 He played basketball because his high school didn't have a football team.
 Thurston played junior varsity basketball as a 190-pound freshman at Valparaiso before gaining 40 pounds and joining the football team his sophomore year.
 He led Valparaiso to an Indiana Collegiate Conference title and was twice selected All-American.
 Thurston was also named All-Conference for the 1954 and 1955 seasons, while being named the conference's top lineman in 1955.
-He was selected by the Philadelphia Eagles in the fifth round of the 1956 NFL draft.
+He was selected 54th overall by the Philadelphia Eagles in the fifth round of the 1956 NFL draft.